-In addition, in connection with the Closing, DTOC completed the offer to the holders of AON LLC Class B-1 units to exchange their AON LLC Class B-1 units for such number of newly issued shares of New AON Class A Common Stock equal to the ratio set forth in the Business Combination Agreement (such offer, the "Exchange Offer").
-DTOC and AON LLC solicited consents from the holders of AON LLC Class B-1 units to make certain amendments to the terms of the awards and the unit grant agreements pursuant to which the AON LLC Class B-1 units were granted, which provided for the automatic exchange, as of immediately prior to the adoption of the Amended and Restated AON LLC Agreement, of all outstanding AON LLC Class B-1 units into shares of New AON Class A Common Stock (collectively, the "Proposed Amendments").
-The requisite number of holders of Class B-1 units provided their consent to the Proposed Amendments, and as a result, in connection with the Closing, all AON LLC Class B-1 units were exchanged for an aggregate of 1,047,343 shares of New AON Class A Common Stock.
+In addition, in connection with the Closing of the Business Combination, DTOC completed the offer to the holders of AON Class B-1 units to exchange their AON Class B-1 units for such number of newly issued shares of AON Class A Common Stock equal to the ratio set forth in the Business Combination Agreement (such offer, the "Exchange Offer").
+DTOC and AON solicited consents from the holders of AON Class B-1 units to make certain amendments to the terms of the awards and the unit grant agreement spursuant to which the AON Class B-1 units were granted, which provided for the automatic exchange, as of immediately prior to the adoption of the Amended and Restated AON LLC Agreement, of all outstanding AON Class B-1 units into shares of Class B-1 units provided their consent to the Proposed Amendments").
+The requisite number of holders of Class B-1 units provided their consent to the Roysed Amendments, and as a result, in connection with the closing of the Business Combination, all AON Class B-1 units were exchanged for an aggregate of 1,047,343 shares of AON Class A Common Stock.